The list of equipment for Annapurna Circuit Trek:

 Sunglasses with UV protection

-Upper Body
+Upper Body:

-Polypropylene shirts (2 long sleeves)
+Polypropylene shirts (2 pairs long sleeves)

-Light and expedition weight thermal tops
+Lightweight and expedition-weight thermal tops

 Fleece wind-stopper jacket or pullover